hypercore-protocol/corestore-networker/README.md

 Calls to `seed` or `unseed` will not be persisted across restarts, so you'll need to use a separate database that maps discovery keys to network configurations.
 The Hyperdrive daemon uses [Level](https://github.com/level/level) for this.

 Since corestore has an all-to-all replication model (any shared cores between two peers will be automatically replicated), only one connection needs to be maintained per peer.
-If multiple connections are opened to a single peer as a result of that peer announcing many keys, then these connections will be automatically deduplicated.
+If multiple connections are opened to a single peer as a result of that peer announcing many keys, then these connections will be automatically deduplicated by comparing NOISE keypairs.

 ### Installation
 ```